 How to Use:

 Smoking involves igniting dried flowers packed in a joint or pipe.
-When smoking, only 12% of what’s inhaled has beneficial cannabinoids.
+When smoking cannabis, only 12% of what’s inhaled has beneficial cannabinoids.

-Vaping involves heating cannabis enough to release its beneficial compounds without creating a harmful combustion.
+Vaping involves heating herbs enough to release their beneficial compounds without creating a harmful combustion.
 You can vaporize both flower and concentrates.